 Congregation Shaare Emeth’s B’Mitzvah Program is built upon three pillars: Torah, Worship, and Acts of Loving Kindness.
 Our requirements for each B’Mitzvah student are based on fulfilling goals in each of these three areas.
 Each student will receive one-on-one study with the Cantor and another Hebrew teacher as well as work in small groups of peers to prepare for leading the service and chanting from the Torah and Haftarah.
 Students will work closely with one of the Rabbis to outline their interpretation of their Torah and Haftarah portions, write introductions for both, and outline and write their D’var Torah, a teaching on their Torah portion.
 Students will also work with our Director of Jewish Life and Learning on choosing, planning, and implementing a Project Chesed, a B’Mitzvah project.

-The B’Mitzvah process and requirements are described in detail in the B’Mitzvah Family Guide, downloadable from the resources subheading on this page.
+The B’Mitzvah process and requirements are described in detail in the B’Mitzvah Family Guide.

 The 6th grade study year begins with two to three required parent and student meetings, the first in the fall and the second in the winter (a third is held only if necessary).
 The 6th Grade Parent/Guardian B’Mitzvah Meeting explains the B’Mitzvah process.
 The B’Mitzvah Experience invites students and parents to participate in a unique service, listen to one-of-a-kind teachings by one or more clergy members, participate in special activities, and receive their Torah portion and B’Mitzvah Family Guide.